sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(dateWithoutTime).toBe('2023-03-22') -->

-Here, we remove the time portion of a string containing date ane time in ISO format (for example, `2023-03-22T08:20:00+01:00`) by keeping only the first 10 characters – the length of the date part.
+Here, we remove the time portion of a string containing date and time in ISO format (for example, `2023-03-22T08:20:00+01:00`) by keeping only the first 10 characters – the length of the date part.
 The name is quite clear but the code is still a bit confusing and brittle.
 We can do better:

 <!-- const date = '2023-03-22T08:20:00+01:00' -->